Tajik language: Dialects

 The dialect used by the Bukharan Jews of Central Asia is known as the Bukhori dialect and belongs to the northern dialect grouping.
-It is chiefly distinguished by the inclusion of Hebrew terms, principally religious vocabulary, and historical use of the Hebrew alphabet.
+It is chiefly distinguished by the inclusion of Hebrew terms, principally religious vocabulary, and the historical use of the Hebrew alphabet.
 Despite these differences, Bukhori is readily intelligible to other Tajik speakers, particularly speakers of northern dialects.

-A very important moment in the development of the contemporary Tajik, especially of the spoken language, is the tendency in changing its dialectal orientation.
+A very important moment in the development of contemporary Tajik, especially of the spoken language, is the tendency towards a change in its dialectal orientation.
 The dialects of Northern Tajikistan were the foundation of the prevalent standard Tajik, while the Southern dialects did not enjoy either popularity or prestige.
-Now all politicians and public officials make their speeches in the Kulob dialect, which is also used in broadcasting.
+Now, all politicians and public officials make their speeches in the Kulob dialect, which is also used in broadcasting.

 Phonology

 Vowels

 The table below lists the six vowel phonemes in standard, literary Tajik.
 Letters from the Tajik Cyrillic alphabet are given first, followed by IPA transcription.
 Local dialects frequently have more than the six seen below.